 While it is recommended that a cumulative GPA of 3.0 or higher has been achieved, there is no minimum GPA requirement for applicants to be considered for admission.
 We encourage all interested individuals to apply and applications will be considered based on the merit of the application as a whole.

-Starting Fall 2023, GRE scores are not required.
-If you’ve taken the exam and would like to submit your scores, you may do so and they will be added to your application.
-However, scores will not be reviewed as part of the admissions process.
+GRE scores are not required.
+If you’ve taken the exam and would like to submit your scores, you may do so and they will be added to your application file.
+However, scores will be weighed as part of the admission criteria.

 Students begin hands-on experience during the first semester and are given a wide variety of opportunities to put their knowledge into practice.
 Each practicum/practice teaching experience is supervised by a fully licensed and certified professional.
 We have a large network of over 250 affiliated sites for observation, practicum, and externship experiences, including on-campus sites and sites around the St. Louis area, as well as sites around the country for optional practicum rotations and externships.
 More information on the AuD experiences can be found on the Doctor of Audiology page and more information on the MSDE experiences can be found on the Master of Science in Deaf Education page.